-We live in a world where competition is accepted as a way of life by most people.
-It seems to exist in all facets of society – the workplace, the dating world, and even in recreational sports.
+We live in a world where competition is prevalent in all facets of society – the workplace, the dating world, and even in recreational sports.

-They might even engage in backstabbing, gossiping, rude behavior, or anything that’ll put the other person’s happiness in jeopardy.
+They might even engage in backstabbing, gossiping, rude behavior, or anything that’ll put the other person’s success in jeopardy.

 What’s important to realize is that people who engage in this kind of behavior always end up hurting themselves the most.
 A compulsive need to compare oneself to another has a corrosive effect on our spirit and can drain our vitality and zest for life.

-I personally don’t believe that competitive people are vicious or evil in any way.
+I don’t believe that competitive people are vicious or evil in any way.
 I see them as being wounded and unaware that there are deeper underlying issues within them that need to be addressed.
 Beneath their frustration is a cry for validation and a deep need to feel significant in the eyes of others.

 All my best on your journey,